Liz Truss: Government crisis and resignation

 I came into office at a time of great economic and international instability.
 Families and businesses were worried about how to pay their bills.
 Putin's illegal war in Ukraine threatens the security of our whole continent.
 And our country has been held back by for too long by low economic growth.
 I was elected by the Conservative Party with a mandate to change this.
 We delivered on energy bills and on cutting National Insurance.
 And we set out a vision for a low-tax, high-growth economy that would take advantage of the freedoms of Brexit.
 I recognise though, given the situation, I cannot deliver the mandate on which I was elected by the Conservative Party.
 I have therefore spoken to His Majesty the King to notify him that I am resigning as leader of the Conservative Party.
 This morning I met the chairman of the 1922 Committee, Sir Graham Brady.
 We've agreed there will be a leadership election to be completed within the next week.
 This will ensure that we remain on a path to deliver our fiscal plans and maintain our country's economic stability and national security.
 I will remain as prime minister until a successor has been chosen.
 Thank you.

 Heale describes a "funereal atmosphere" within the government in the days following her resignation statement.
 She was succeeded by Sunak as leader of the Conservative Party on 24 October and the next day advised the King to appoint him as the new prime minister; Sunak went on to further reverse many of the economic measures she had made as prime minister but retained Hunt as chancellor.
 Resigning on her fiftieth day, Truss became the shortest-serving prime minister in British history, surpassing George Canning, who was prime minister for 119 days in 1827.
 (Note: Canning's premiership ended with his death, rather than the loss of a general election or by resignation.)
-The short length of her premiership was the subject of much ridicule, including a livestream of a head of lettuce, started the week prior, which invited viewers to speculate whether Truss would resign before the lettuce wilted.
+The short length of her premiership was the subject of much ridicule, including a livestream of a head of lettuce, started the week prior by the Daily Star tabloid newspaper, which invited viewers to speculate whether Truss would resign before the lettuce wilted.